-Benign – A “good” word to be using about any form of cancer.
+A “good” word to be using about any form of cancer.
 Benign tumors do not tend to invade neighboring tissues or spread to other parts of the body.
-Benign tumors often don’t even need to be removed but, if necessary, surgical removal usually cures the problem
+Benign tumors often don’t even need to be removed but, if necessary, surgical removal usually cures the problem.

 Now we have some useful terms, let’s get back to what happens when we’re in a position where we have to use these words about our pets:

-So, now you know some words about cancer and have some information about what we can do.
-Hopefully you feel a little better.
-While you have a more hopeful feeling, and since it’s Pet Cancer Awareness Month, I encourage you to help support those dedicated to finding a cure for cancer and the pets that are affected by cancer in our lives.
+So, now you know some words about cancer and have some information about what we can do, hopefully, you feel a little better.
+While you have a more hopeful feeling, I encourage you to help support those dedicated to finding a cure for cancer and the pets that are affected by cancer in our lives.

-Spread Awareness - Talk with your veterinarian and other pet owners about pet cancer.
-Joint a support group.
+Talk with your veterinarian and other pet owners about pet cancer.
+Join a support group.
 Learn to become an advocate for your pet.
 Volunteer at a local animal cancer center or to help with a fundraising event.
 Anything you can do to help will benefit the cause for a cure.

-Spread the Wealth - There are a number of programs, institutions, and foundations set up to help contribute important funding to cancer research and pet care and I’m sure they’d love your support (monetarily or otherwise).
+There are a number of programs, institutions, and foundations set up to help contribute important funding to cancer research and pet care and I’m sure they would love your support (monetarily or otherwise).
 Currently, there are two canine cancer studies underway at the University of Pennsylvania School of Veterinary Medicine, our local vet school, focusing on bone cancer and lymphoma development in pets.
 I encourage you to visit your local vet school's website to see what they have in progress.